danielchim/heost-gdd/10pgdd/how-to-play.md

 ## Robbery

-In the game, robbers can rob a list of items:
+In the game, robbers can rob a list of items.
+Basically expect cash and special items, every item requires a peroid of time to laundry, after that it will converted

-* Cash
+* Cash: The most common item that players can rob in each game.
+No need for laundring, but the least vaulable.

-* Gold
+* Gold: The least common item that players can rob.
+They are more vaulable compared to cash, also the shortest time for laundring.

 * Diamond